krisfoster/graalvm-ni-demos/SETUP-QUICK.md

 ## Docker - Pre-built Docker Images

 GraalVM is available on a number of pre-built docker images that can be downloaded from Docker Hub.
-Currently only the Community Edition is available hee, but we will be making the Enterprise Edition available through Docker Hub soon.
+Currently only the Community Edition is available.

 You can find the Docker Images [here](https://hub.docker.com/r/oracle/graalvm-ce).